jugale/Leaflet_Tutorial_IDCE_30274/README.md

 Cool!
 Now the Leaflet library is imported in your script for you to use.
 Now lets make a basic map

 ### Making a Basemap
-To start of making a webmap, we need to add a map element to our page.
+To start of making a webmap, we need to create a place to add a map element to our page.
 To this we're going to use a `<div>` tag to store our map element in the `<body>` of the script, like this:

 ```html
  <div id="map"></div>